turingschool-projects/kwk-level3-swift/aviatrix/i0_up_and_running.markdown

 In `main.swift` there is a line that prints to the console: print("Welcome to the Aviatrix Flight System by _ _ _ _ _ _ _ _ _ " ) - change that so your author variable is interpolated.

+Also, update the last line of `main.swift` with a string of your choice - you could use the author's name again.

 ### Run It

 Run the program and observe the `author` output in the first line of the program.